 Review: Panasonic TC-P55VT30 3D Plasma HDTV, Thomas J. Norton, Aug.
 1, 2011

 7. Sound & Vision Magazine

-Al Griffin notes some imperfections with the Panasonic TC-P55VT30 -- including a THX mode that "could stand to be more accurate."
-In the end, though, watching the plasma TV for 2D or 3D entertainment is a "highly satisfying experience," so much so that it earns a Certified and Recommended award.
+The Panasonic TC-P55VT30 earns this site's Certified and Recommended award.
+Still, reviewer Al Griffin finds some imperfections -- including a THX mode that "could stand to be more accurate."
+Overall, though, Griffin finds that watching the TC-P55VT30 is a "highly satisfying experience."

 Review: Review: Panasonic TC-P55VT30 3D Plasma HDTV, Al Griffin, Sept.
 20, 2011